PHP Upload Multiple Files via AJAX using jQuery

 Image File Iteration in PHP

-On the server-side, the PHP upload multiple files script iterates the $_FILES array.
-The below code shows how to get the multiple files information and upload it.
+On the server side, the PHP uploads multiple files script iterates the $_FILES array.
+The code below shows how to get and upload the multiple files’ information.

 This example uploads the files into a directory named images in the root.
 Make sure of the target path and permission to let this example run in your environment.